Environment Variables & Configuration

 STRONGLY_URL (Critical for Frontend Apps)

 When your app is displayed in the platform's iframe, frontend code needs to make API calls through the proxy.
-STRONGLY_URL provides the correct base URL.
+STRONGLY_URL provides the correct base path.

 Why this matters: Apps are accessed via /apps/app-xyz/view.
 Without STRONGLY_URL: